 Welcome to Disneyland!
 Let’s eat some vegan food!

-As of reopening day (April 30, 2021), many dining locations remain “temporarily unavailable.”
-The list below reflects what is open now, and I will update it as each location reopens.
+Some dining locations are “temporarily unavailable.”
+The list below reflects what is open currently (June 2021), and I will update it as each location reopens.

 Please note that I am just a guest, like you, and I have no control over any decision made at Disneyland.
 If you would like to express how you feel about the (lack of) vegan options, please send Disneyland an email or comment on one of their official social media accounts.